• Chassis # W001366

 The period that warrants the most attention to help understand this car is the time of Dr. Auty’s purchase and subsequent restoration.
 At the time of purchase the car retained its original interior in good condition, with no visible rust, excellent original glass, trim, bumpers, and electrical system.
 It even wore four tires with a 1969 date code.
 The only deviation from factory spec was the replacement of the original Solex side-draft carburetors with a single Weber 34/38 downdraft carburetor.
 It was original overall and in mostly stock configuration, but ready for a refresh.
 Though one thing would lead to the other and in the end this car would see an open checkbook approach to building a spectacular and unique 1600GT.

-The BMW was shipped to Mario Langsten’s shop, VSR1, in Bow, NH, for a much-needed refresh that totalled over $40,000.
-The fluids were changed, the brakes were reworked, the radiator was repaired, bushings were changed, the body was restored, repainted, and the car was considered finished.
+The BMW was shipped to Mario Langsten’s shop, VSR1, in Bow, NH, for a much-needed refresh that totaled over $40,000 for the initial phase of work completed.
+The fluids were changed, the brakes were reworked, the radiator was repaired, bushings were changed, and the body received work as needed to improve it but did not warrant a full strip and repaint.
+Rather some items were touched up and the car refinished as needed for consistency.
 Despite its originality, performance was lacking, especially at low RPMs.
 According to Dr. Auty, highway cruising at 70 mph meant a constant 4,000 RPM; the seats offered no headrests and little lateral support; the lack of cupholders was a problem; and the period-correct radio was another annoyance.

 Following those first few drives, the BMW was treated to several improvements to enhance its drivability while not detracting from its period-correctness.
 Thus a proper build was planned which started with a newly rebuilt 2.2L M10 engine, installed alongside a pair of rebuilt Italian Weber side-draft carburetors in place of the single Weber 34/38 carburetor, and the proper air intake canister with bridges and bellows.
 The transmission was swapped for a 245/5 5-speed O/D, the stock 264 cam was replaced with a spicier Schrick 292 cam, and a JB Racing lightweight flywheel was also installed.
-On the interior, the front seats were replaced with period-correct Monte Carlo bucket seats from GTS Classics, the dried-out carpets were swapped for better ones, the large factory steering wheel was replaced with a more motorsports-oriented 370 Momo Prototipo, a factory cup holder was modified to fit into the short center console, and a high-end “boombox” was placed between the front seats for modern Bluetooth compatibility.
+On the interior, the front seats were replaced with period-correct Monte Carlo bucket seats from GTS Classics, the dried-out carpets were swapped for better ones, the large factory steering wheel was replaced with a more motorsports-oriented 370 Momo Prototipo, a factory cup holder was modified to fit into the short center console, and in lieu of using the radio a bluetooth speaker was often placed between the front seats for music.
 Lastly, the radio antenna from the right front fender was removed, and the hole was filled and painted, along with a few minor dings and blemishes.

 Following the impressive, award-winning showings, Dr. Auty sought new ways to enhance the GT’s abilities.
 His research led to the discovery of the Alpina 1600GT, a one-off model modified by Alpina that reportedly increased the power of the original 1.6L engine to 140 hp.
 As it turns out, by adding the Weber side draft carburetors and the Schrick cam, Dr. Auty had already started recreating that car, though he didn’t know it in the beginning.
-He sourced an original set of factory-chromed Alpina 14×6 wheels with 14×195 tires, a close-ratio Alpina steering box, original Alpina front brakes, original Alpina air intake bridges, a new Abarth exhaust system with a BMW 2002 Tii exhaust manifold, custom headers, a 3.64-ratio LSD, and factory-fresh front suspension components.
+He sourced an ultra rare set of original factory-chromed 6X14 Alpina 1407 wheels, a close-ratio Alpina steering box, original Alpina front brakes, original Alpina air intake bridges, a NOS Abarth exhaust system with a BMW 2002 Tii exhaust manifold, custom headers, a 3.64-ratio LSD, and factory-fresh front suspension components.
 The cherry on top of this German sundae was the addition of two 45 DCOE Webers, allowing the 2.2L M10 engine to breathe easier and get as much fuel as it needed for spirited motoring.

 Included in the sale are the original engine, two transmissions, original differential, original carburetors, restoration and service records , period advertising brochures, and club magazines featuring the car.